-Graham Corporation is a global leader in the design and manufacture of mission critical fluid, power, heat transfer and vacuum technologies for the defense, space, energy and process industries.
-The Graham Manufacturing, Barber-Nichols, and P3 Technologies global brands are built upon world-renowned engineering expertise in vacuum, heat transfer, cryogenic pumps and turbomachinery technologies, as well as its responsive and flexible service and the unsurpassed quality customers have come to expect from our products and systems.
+Graham Corporation is a global leader in the design and manufacture of mission critical fluid, power, heat transfer and vacuum technologies for the Defense, Energy & Process, and Space industries.
+The Graham Manufacturing, Barber-Nichols, and P3 Technologies global brands are built upon worldrenowned engineering expertise in vacuum, heat transfer, cryogenic pumps and turbomachinery technologies, as well as its responsive and flexible service and the unsurpassed quality customers have come to expect from our products and systems.
 Our core strengths include:

-- our value-enhancing engineering sales and product development platform - our strong capabilities to handle complex, custom orders - a responsive, flexible production environment - our capability to manage outsourced production - robust technical support - · our highly trained workforce - our capability to manufacture to tight tolerances
+- value-enhancing engineering sales and product development platform - strong capabilities to handle complex, custom orders - a responsive, flexible production environment - · capability to manage outsourced production - robust technical support - highly trained workforce - · capability to manufacture to tight tolerances